Biden says he went to his house in Rehoboth Beach, Del., because he can't go 'home home'

 Asked Sunday if he was saying that he's homeless, Biden said that was not the case.

 “No, I'm not homeless,” he said.
 “I just have one home.
 I have a beautiful home.
-I'm down here for the day because I can't go home-home.”
+I'm down here for the day because I can't go home home.”